G’day internet lovers and learners, Lenny is here to answer your questions!

 Don’t fret!
 Leaptel has the answers to make your working from home life a breeze!
-Here are a few tips and tricks to keep your connection as fine as a frog hair split four ways.
+Here are a few tips and tricks to keep your stable connection as fine as a frog hair split four ways.

 First things first – where’s your modem located?

 The area where your modem is situated can play a massive part in how good your connection is.
 Keep it close (not down the frog and toad) to your workstation to provide the best possible connection.